 The Center for STEM Education for Girls

 The Center for STEM Education for Girls, run by the Harpeth Hall School in Nashville, envisions a world without a STEM gender gap.
-To make this vision a reality, the center hosts a Summer Institute for female students in grades 7 through 12, who build projects to help girls elsewhere in the world.
-The Center’s 2018 summer class, for example, worked to help a St. John school devastated by recent hurricanes.
+To make this vision a reality, the center hosts a summer institute for female students in Nashville in grades 7 through 12, who build projects to help girls elsewhere in the world.

 Girls in Engineering

-Fullstack Academy’s Grace Hopper program is also fighting to close to the gender gap in tech.
-The all-women’s coding bootcamp offers deferred tuition to make tech education more accessible to women and provides a world-class learning environment, an advanced curriculum, and one-on-one support to help women pursue careers in tech.
-Learn more here.
+Learn about Fullstack Academy’s Grace Hopper program, which makes tech education more accessible to women+-identifying people and provides a world-class learning environment, an advanced curriculum, and one-on-one support to help women pursue careers in tech.